InAnYan/gsoc/README.md

 ![Chatting with a group](imgs/group-chat.png)

-### Generating summary
+### AI summary generation

-- Generating summary in background: just as embeddings generation, with all information needed.
+- The summary is generated in the background.
-- Handle both small and large documents.
+- Our algorithm can handle both short and long documents.
-- Handle models with both small and big context window.
+- We support models with various context windows.
-- Show the summary and record the time of the generated summary and model that was used.
+- JabRef records the time and model you used for generating summary.
-- Add the ability to regenerate summary.
+- The summary can be regenerated.

 ![Summary](imgs/summary.png)